celebie/TouchDesigner_VJ_SET/README.md

 It is because, if I use the node, my TouchDesigner file often crash...
 So I use ["Mr.Sano's Sound To OSC patch"](https://github.com/sanokazuya0306/soundtoosc)． Thank you, Mr.Sano!
+However I'm going to create "My Sound To OSC patch" by Puredata.

 ## Summary
 I'm going to create other VJ Set.